Understanding how to find and use good quality academic sources is essential to becoming an independent learner.

 We recommend you Investigate the many ebooks on writing successful assignments available via Library Services.

 Our subject guides offer a large range of databases and websites to help you find primary sources and research.
-If you need further help, sign up for our online discovery sessions: refresh your search skills, make sure you are getting the best information, find out about specialist resources or get to grips with referencing.
+If you need further help, sign up for Study Skills Live: refresh your search skills, make sure you are getting the best information, find out about specialist resources or get to grips with referencing.

 For one-to-one advice make an appointment with one of the Liaison Librarians for your subject.